apos/rapid-bulky-wshc-by-apos/README.md

 ### Dragons ahead

 - THERE ARE DIFFERENCES IN HARDWARE SPECs for all of these parts out there.
-- THIS IS FORE ESP32 (30pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an AREDUINO FORMFACTOR JOYSTICK SHIELD.
+- THIS IS FORE ESP32 (30pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an ARDUINO FORM FACTOR JOYSTICK SHIELD.
 - PLEASE LOOK AT THE PICTURES DIRECTORY for the hardware, that is used.

 Everything will be reusable for a other projects and can be put apart totally.
 Nothing is soldered.